SAP-archive/teched2020-DEV165/README.md

 1. Send a welcome email to the new employee, welcoming her/him to your company.
 2. Send a notification in the **<em>Slack</em>** channel of the HR team, notifying them about the new employee and look into the subsequent onboarding tasks for the new employee.

+You will send a request to a HTTP endpoint, similar to a REST API.
+This request will contain the **ID** of the new employee.
+You will trigger the request using the Postman client.
 Here's an overview of the how the scenario architecture will look like:

 <br>![Scenario architecture overview](/exercises/Images/Others/scenario_sol_diagram.png)